slowernews/wisdom-tldr/chapters/introduction.md

 > *"One of the keys to happiness is a bad memory."
 -- Rita Mae Brown*

+> *"Melancholy is the happiness of being sad."
+-- Victor Hugo*

+> *"Happiness in intelligent people is the rarest thing I know."
+-- Ernest Hemingway*

 > *"Angels can fly because they can take themselves lightly."
 -- G.K.
 Chasterton*

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."
 -- Robert A. Heinlein*

-> *"Melancholy is the happiness of being sad."
--- Victor Hugo*

-> *"The quality of your life is determined by the quality of the questions you ask.
-It’s as simple as that.
-Small minds sit in answers, great minds sit in questions.
-Always ask the greater questions and nevermore the small."
--- Zan Perrion*